robots-and-more/.github/profile/README.md

 # Building software for Robots and more!

-Some things that you will find developed here include robotics libraries, robot code and management systems.
+Some things that you will find developed here include robotics libraries and robot code.